-- Whiche That have not been reported, or have been misreported, to the relevant national authority, in contravention of national laws and regulations; or. - Undertakene Conducted in the area of competence of a relevant regional fisheries management organisation whichRFMO that have not been reported or have been misreported, in contravention of the reporting procedures of that organisation.
+- That have not been reported, or have been misreported, to the relevant national authority, in contravention of national laws and regulations. - Conducted in the area of competence of a relevant RFMO that have not been reported or have been misreported, in contravention of the reporting procedures of that organisation.